-No. and year of law Short title Extent of repeal or amendment (b) Substitution for section 38 of the following section: "Methods of securing attendance of accused in court 5 38.
+No. and year of law Short title Extent of repeal or amendment (b) Substitution for section 38 of the following section: "Methods of securing attendance of accused in court 38.
 (1) Subject to section 4(2) of the Child Justice Act, the methods of securing the attendance of an accused who is eighteen years or older in court for the purposes of his or her trial shall be arrest, summons, written notice and indictment in accordance with the relevant provisions of this Act.
-10 (2) The methods of securing the attendance of an accused who is under the age of eighteen years at a preliminary inquiry or child justice court are those contemplated in section 17 of the Child Justice Act, 2008."
-15 (c) Amendment of section 50 by the deletion of subsections (4) and (5). (d) Amendment of section 55- 20 (i) by the substitution for subsection (1) of the following subsection: "(1) Subject to section 4(2) of the Child Justice Act, 2008, an accused who is eighteen years or older and who is summoned under section 54 to appear at criminal proceedings and who fails to 25 appear at the place and on the date and at the time specified in the summons or who fails to remain in attendance at such proceedings, shall be guilty of an offence and liable to the punishment prescribed 30 under subsection (2)."; and (ii) by the insertion after subsection (1) of 35 the following subsection: "(1A) The provisions of section 46 of the Child Justice Act, 2008, apply to an accused who is under the age of eighteen years and who fails to appear at a preliminary inquiry in terms of a summons issued under that Act.".
-40
+1 (2) The methods of securing the attendance of an accused who is under the age of eighteen years at a preliminary inquiry or child justice court are those contemplated in section 17 of the Child Justice Act, 2008.".
+1 (c) Amendment of section 50 by the deletion of subsections (4) and (5). (d) Amendment of section 55 2 (i) by the substitution for subsection (1) of the following subsection: "(1) Subject to section 4(2) of the Child Justice Act, 2008, an accused who is eighteen years or older and who is sum- moned under section 54 to appear at criminal proceedings and who fails to appear at the place and on the date and at 2 the time specified in the summons or who fails to remain in attendance at such pro- ceedings, shall be guilty of an offence and liable to the punishment prescribed under subsection (2)."; and 3 (ii) by the insertion after subsection (1) of the following subsection: "(1A) The provisions of section 46 of the Child Justice Act, 2008, apply to an accused who is under the age of eighteen years and who fails to appear at a pre- liminary inquiry in terms of a summons issued under that Act.".
+4

-No. and year of law Short title Extent of repeal or amendment (e) Repeal of section 71. (f) Amendment of section 72- (i) by the substitution for the introductory part of subsection (1) of the following introductory part: 5 "(1) Subject to section 4(2) of the Child Justice Act, 2008, if an accused who is eighteen years or older is in custody in respect of any offence and a police official or a court may in respect of such offence release the accused on bail under section 59 or 60, as the case may be, such police official or such court, as the case may be, such police of the least the accused on the section 59 or 60, as the case may be, such police of the least the section between t 10 may, in lieu of bail and if the offence is not, in the case of such police official, an offence referred to in Part II or Part III of Schedule 2-"; and 13 (ii) by the deletion of paragraph (b) of subsection (1) and paragraph (b) of subsection (2).
-20 (g) Amendment of section 73 by the substitution for subsection (3) of the following subsection: "(3) [An accused who is under the age of eighteen years may be assisted by his parent or guardian at criminal proceedings, and any] In addition to the provisions of 25 sections 3(g), 38(2), 44(1)(b) and 65 of the Child Justice Act, 2008, relating to the assistance of an accused who is under the age of eighteen years by his or her parent or an appropriate adult at criminal proceedings, any 30 accused who, in the opinion of the court, requires the assistance of another person at criminal proceedings, may, with the permission of the court, be so assisted at such proceedings.". (h) Repeal of section 74.
+No. and year of law Short title Extent of repeal or amendment (e) Repeal of section 71. (f) Amendment of section 72- (i) by the substitution for the introductory part of subsection (1) of the following introductory part: 5 "(1) Subject to section 4(2) of the Child Justice Act, 2008, if an accused who is eighteen years or older is in custody in respect of any offence and a police official or a court may in respect of such offence release the accused on bail under section 59 or 60, as the case may be, such police official or such court, as the case may be, may, in lieu of bail and if the offence is 10 not, in the case of such police official, an offence referred to in Part II or Part III of Schedule 2 (ii) by the deletion of paragraph (b) of subsection (1) and paragraph (b) of subsection (2).
+20 (g) Amendment of section 73 by the substitu- tion for subsection (3) of the following subsec- tion: "(3) [An accused who is under the age of eighteen years may be assisted by his par- ent or guardian at criminal proceedings, and any] In addition to the provisions of 25 $\frac{\text{sections } 3(g), 38(2), 44(1)(b) \text{ and } 65 \text{ of the}}{Child Justice Act, 2008, relating to the assistance of an accused who is under the age of eighteen years by his or her parent or an appropriate adult at criminal proceedings, any$ 30 accused who, in the opinion of the court, requires the assistance of another person at criminal proceedings, may, with the permission of the court, be so assisted at such proceedings.". (h) Repeal of section 74.
 35